How Can I Become a Sign Language Interpreter?

 What Job Duties Might I Have?

 As a sign language interpreter, you'll use a combination of body language, facial expressions and finger spelling techniques to facilitate communications between hearing and deaf persons.
 You might provide expressive (voice to sign) interpretation, or you might utilize a method called Signing Exact English (SEE).
 Also, you can choose to specialize in tactile signing, which involves manually signing directly into the hands of individuals who are both blind and deaf, or you may specialize in oral interpreting, which is designed for deaf people who read lips rather than sign.
-You might sign for deaf parents when they need to communicate with the staff of their children's schools, or you could provide interpreting services in places such as courtrooms or medical facilities.
+You might sign for deaf parents when they need to communicate with the staff at their children's schools, or you could provide interpreting services in places such as courtrooms or medical facilities.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: